motoko-bootcamp/dao-adventure-book/src/dao_adventure/chapter_1.md

 ## Introduction

 DAOs represent an entirely new way to fuel your dreams.
-Think about it - this is the first time that anyone can collaborate with the entire world without the need to travel, learn multiple languages or sign any contract - everything happens through the blockchain.
+Consider this: anyone can collaborate with the entire world without the need to travel, learn multiple languages, or sign any contract.
+Everything can happen through the blockchain.

-Whether you are passionate about Web3, AI, music, economy, open source, 3D printing or even politic - DAOs have something for you.
+Whether you are passionate about Web3, AI, music, economy, open source, 3D printing, or even politics - DAOs have something for you.
 You need to figure out what and how you to leverage this new technology.
-Let your imagination go wild, we are at the beginning of a new era.
+Let your imagination go wild.
+We are at the beginning of a new era.
 Now is the time to dream big and experiement crazy ideas.

 Today, we're going to outline a vision, choose a name, and set goals for our DAO.
 If you have an existing project, think about adding a community aspect to it to form our DAO.
 If you don't have a project, think about any club you've liked or ever wanted to join.
 We'll use these to create our DAO.